boothappdev-1/geometer_solutions/README.md

  - You don’t have to worry about CSS styling at all; just get the right content to show up for the right URL.
  - Use the server log to verify that URLs are being routed to the actions you think they are, and to see what is coming in to the `params` hash.
  - In your browser, don’t get confused between the target app (http://geometer.herokuapp.com) and your local app (http://localhost:3000).
 Make sure you are refreshing your own local app to test your work.
+ - Don't get stuck on any one thing for too long; move on and score easy points on the next problem.

 ## Good luck!